Compute

 Table 5 shows details about the required VPCs.

-• During the replacement, create one more subnet that is not used by any services in each VPC.
+• During the migration, create one more subnet that is not used by any services in each VPC.
 These subnets cannot communicate with each other through VPC peering connections and are used for communications between the VPCs and enterprise router.

 VPC peering connection